 After five years of proceedings, the arbitral tribunal concluded that OTMTI’s claim was inadmissible and held that it was precluded from exercising jurisdiction over the dispute.
 The tribunal also concluded that, given the circumstances surrounding Mr Sawiris’ claims, OTMTI’s suit amounted to “an abuse of the system of investment protection”.
 As a result, the tribunal ordered OTMTI, which had already incurred $20 million in legal fees and expenses, to pay for the entirety of the costs of the proceedings and to reimburse 50 percent of Algeria’s expenses incurred in relation to the arbitration, costing the company an additional $3.5 million.

 In September 2017, Orascom TMTI filed an application for partial annulment of the award, seeking to annul the portions of the award relating to admissibility and costs.
 Orascom TMTI argued that the tribunal manifestly exceeded its powers, seriously departed from a fundamental rule of procedure and failed to state the reasons upon which the award is based.
 In a decision dated September 17, 2020, an ICSID ad hoc committee constituted to hear the request for annulment, chaired by ICJ Judge Peter Tomka, rejected Orascom TMTI’s application for annulment and ordered Orascom TMTI to bear the costs of the annulment proceedings, amounting to $755,000.

-The team that advised in relation to the corporate transaction included Of Counsel Cyrille Niedzielski, partners Guillaume Isautier (Paris-Mergers & Acquisitions) and Maude Lebois (Paris-International Arbitration) and counsel Anne-Sophie Maes (Paris-Tax).
+The team that advised in relation to the corporate transaction included Of Counsel Cyrille Niedzielski, partner Guillaume Isautier (both Paris-Mergers & Acquisitions) and counsel Anne-Sophie Maes (Paris-Tax).